jbouwh/omnikdatalogger/README.md

 `plant_id_list` | False | list | _(none)_ | List with the plant id's you want to be monitored.
 Details for the plant are set under `[plant_id]`.
 Replace _plant_id_ with the plant id of your system.
 Every plant has its own section.

 #### Plant specific settings under `'plant_id'` in `apps.yaml` or `[plant_id]` `config.ini` configuration options
 Details for the plant are set under `[plant_id]`.
 Replace _plant_id_ with the plant id of your system.
 Every plant has its own section.
-You can obtain the plan_id by loggin in at the https://www.omnikportal.com.
+You can obtain the plan_id by logging in at the https://www.omnikportal.com.
 And read `pid`=`plant_id` number from the URL e.g. `https://www.solarmanpv.com/portal/Terminal/TerminalMain.aspx?pid=123` where `plant_id` is `123`.
 The serial number of your Wi-Fi datalogger and inverter you can find here too.
 Go to **settings** and click on the **device** tab.
 Possible keys in this section are: key | optional | type | default | description
 -- | --| -- | -- | --
 `inverter_address` | True | string | _(none)_ | The IP-adres of your inverter.
 Used by the client `tcpclient` to access the inverter.